 By Dan Opalach

 Dr. Arney started the workshop by summarizing the evolution of inventory systems over the past 50 years.
-He noted that some organizations are still using older technologies (e.g., individual-tree/distant- independent models developed over 30 years ago) even though the silviculture they practice features partial harvesting and leave-tree retention guidelines.
-Such silvicultural practices often result in clumpy multi-species/multi-cohort stands that should be “grown” using an individual-tree/distance-dependent growth and yield model, like FPS, to project future conditions.
+He noted that some organizations are still using older technologies (e.g., individual-tree/distant- independent models developed over 20 years ago) even though the silviculture they practice features partial harvesting and leave-tree retention guidelines.
+Such silvicultural practices result in clumpy multi-species/multi-cohort stands that should be “grown” using an individual-tree/distance-dependent growth and yield model, like FPS, to project future conditions.

 Dr. Arney also emphasized the important distinction between inventory methods used to estimate immediate harvest volumes versus methods used to acquire detailed tree list data needed to support operational forest inventories.
 In the first case, harvest is scheduled within a very short time horizon, perhaps three years or less.
-In the second case stand structure data are needed—at a minimum this would be a tree list showing species, total height, diameter at breast height, defect, etc.—to project the long-term growth and yield of the stand (perhaps 10 to 60 years) subject to a variety of alternative silvicultural prescriptions.
-It’s important to understand the differences between the two timber cruising protocols because the first method (cruising for harvest volumes) will all too often not provide the inventory forester with the data needed to make silvicultural prescriptions or to develop meaningful long-term forest management plans.
+In the second case stand structure data are needed—at a minimum this would be a tree list showing species, total height, diameter at breast height, defect, etc.—to project the long-term growth and yield of the stand (perhaps 10 to 15 years) subject to a variety of alternative silvicultural prescriptions.
+It is important to understand the differences between the two timber cruising protocols because the first method (cruising for harvest volumes) will all too often not provide the inventory forester with the tree list data needed to make silvicultural prescriptions or to develop meaningful long-term forest management plans.